serralva-ruben/iot_proj/README.md

 # iot_proj

-Adin Suljkanovic
+-Adin Suljkanovic

-Eldar Memikj
+-Eldar Memikj

-Ruben Serralva
+-Ruben Serralva

-Youngsub Lee
+-Youngsub Lee

 In this file we are going to explain how the project works.